GoldToothRichards/GoldToothRichards/README.md

 ## ⚡ Fun fact

-I once wrote an original mathematical proof of a counting theorem in graph theory, which you can find in my paper ["Another Enumeration of Caterpillar Trees"](https://arxiv.org/abs/1810.11744).
+I once published an original mathematical proof of a counting theorem in graph theory, which you can find in my paper ["Another Enumeration of Caterpillar Trees"](https://arxiv.org/abs/1810.11744).